Alexandrina Cantacuzino: Between Carol and the Iron Guard

 It is unclear whether or not she supported the Iron Guard, a rival, largely underground, fascist movement.
 Other members of the Cantacuzino clan were enthusiastic supporters.
 A distant relative, General Gheorghe Cantacuzino-Grănicerul, had been an associate of the Guard's leader Corneliu Zelea Codreanu since 1933, and became the Guard's second-in-command from 1937.
 From 1935, Alexandrina's youngest son, Alexandru "Alecu" Cantacuzino, a former member of the diplomatic corps, was also attracted into this political venture.
 He wrote tracts disseminating the Iron Guard's ideology, focusing on praise of its "irrational and persistent impulse", but also relating to "Jewish Bolshevism", eugenics, race, and sexuality.
 In 1936, he was one of the Guard's volunteers in the Spanish Civil War, on the Nationalist side.
 This episode upset his mother, who reportedly called his actions "idiotic".

 Alecu returned home in February 1937, and given a hero's reception at the Moța–Marin funeral.
 The Iron Guard accepted Alecu, but mistrusted Alexandrina, seeing her as a dangerous internationalist.
 In a 1937 letter (recovered and published in 2005), General Cantacuzino-Grănicerul threatens Alexandrina to stop intervening between him, Alecu, and Codreanu, accusing her of having "filled our Orthodox schools with kikes" and of "preach[ing] an entente with the enemies of the people."

 Before the close of 1938, King Carol's police forces clamped down on the Iron Guard, and killed Codreanu in custody.
-Alexandrina was placed her under surveillance, suspected of having helped the outlawed movement, while her GFR and Tinerele Grupiste were also outlawed.
+Alexandrina was placed under surveillance, suspected of having helped the outlawed movement, while her GFR and Tinerele Grupiste were also outlawed.
 Alecu was detained at the concentration camp in Râmnicu Sărat, where, unbeknown to his family, he was shot dead by the guards (September 22, 1939).
 Around October, rumors spread that Alexandrina and her other sons were also about to be interned; the authorities eventually decided to monitor Alexandrina by placing her under house arrest.